PDLT-University-of-York/test-split-site/docs/ultra/test-wip.md

     Essay-type questions must be manually marked before students can view any results or feedback, regardless of when they are set to be released. **Don't use Essay questions if the Test won't be manually marked** and you want to automatically release results and feedback.

 These settings **can** be updated after students have started their submissions.
-See SECTION BELOW for more details of how students view the various results options.
+See the [Student view: Results section](#student-view-results) below for more details of how the various results options appear to students.

 What students can view, in addition to the posted overall mark: